LvRandom/Python/README.md

 # Python
-learning Python
+learning Python<br>
-This is my learning path of Python.
+This is my learning path of Python.<br>
-It's includeing the knowledge and code.
+It's includeing the knowledge and code.<br>